MeadowMidnight/pdth-ES/README.md

 Misc Changes:
 - You can now play all heists on Easy difficulty.
+- Fixed a bug where explosions register damage multiple times (Code for fix originally by RedFlame)
 - Cops and civilians will no longer absorb bullets if they are already dead.
 - Cops that use shotguns now have consistent reaction times compared to other enemies using different weapons.
 (Basically shotgunners don't have 0.02 seconds reaction time and instead have 0.2 seconds)
 - Camera shake reduced when taking damage, getting tased or performing a melee attack.